hexydec/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 {{I-D.draft-ietf-opsec-indicators-of-compromise}}, which also describes how they are used effectively in cyber defence.
-For example, section 4.1.1 of the document describes the importance of IoCs as part of a defence- in-depth strategy; in this context, SNI is just one of the range of indicators that can be used to build up a resilient defence (see section 3.1 in the same document on IoC types and the 'pyramid of pain').
+For example, section 4.1.1 of the document describes the importance of IoCs as part of a defence-in-depth strategy; in this context, SNI is just one of the range of indicators that can be used to build up a resilient defence (see section 3.1 in the same document on IoC types and the 'pyramid of pain').

-In the same Internet-Draft, section 6.1 expands on the importance of the defence in depth strategy.
+In the same Internet-Draft, section 6.1 expands on the importance of the defence-in-depth strategy.
 In particular, it explains the role that domains and IP addresses can play, especially where end-point defences are compromised or ineffective, or where endpoint security isn't possible, such as in BYOD, IoT and legacy environments.
 SNI